 A filing fee of $30 is required for each case appealed.
 The filing fee(s) and application for Trial De Novo must be filed with the Clerk before the case is transferred to the Circuit Court.
 This payment must be in the form of a Check or Money Order ONLY, payable to the "Associate Circuit Court".

 If you wish to appeal, you must tell the Judge or the Municipal Court Clerk.
 Forms are available for an appeal at the Violation Bureau.
+The clerk will help you file the appropriate paperwork.

 Mandatory Court Appearances Only certain traffic violations are payable without an appearance in court.
 The following violations require a court appearance either in accordance with State Law or by the order of the Municipal Judge: